FaultyPine/mindseye/README.md

 - A short&sweet experience centered around the concepts in Courage To Create by Rollo May walking simulator-esc.
 No combat/levels/objectives/etc. Just telling a story & discussing creativity throw in some non euclidean portal nonsense
+- View planes on all sides of camera slice objects persistently.
+Imagine a cube on the ground - looking to the side so the cube is half off the screen, then looking back at the full cube, you'd see half of the cube, as if it was squished against your view
+	Could use the view planes to push objects, cut things away.... "heavy" objects might prevent you from looking away from them
 - coop warioware